 Can't find the answer?
 Submit your enquiry online.

 The National Library has significant holdings of Australian electoral rolls from 1901 to January 2008.
 Copies of these rolls have been provided to the Library by the Australian Electoral Commission (AEC) for public use.
 The rolls are available in print, microform and/or electronic format.

-The Newspapers and Microforms Reading Room provides open access to microfiche holdings of Australian electoral rolls.
+The Newspapers and Family History zone provides open access to microfiche holdings of Australian electoral rolls.